Estrogen-Rocks/estrogen-rocks.github.io/hrt.md

 The latest thread can be searched here: [https://4channel.org/lgbt/hrtgen](https://4channel.org/lgbt/hrtgen)

-The original copy of the sticky is here: [https://pastebin.com/LyMhFmT4](https://pastebin.com/LyMhFmT4)

 ---

 Please take the survey and help us determine the best medications,